 - level of severity of your diagnosis

 - functional limitations associated with your diagnosis

 - medications that you are taking and any side effects

 - expected duration of your condition (chronic, episodic, short-term)

 - frequency of symptoms per week/month/day

 Elgin Community College complies with the Americans with Disabilities Act of 1990 (ADA) and Section 504 of the Rehabilitation Act of 1973 to ensure that no students, employees, visitors, or other beneficiaries of the ADA encounter discrimination on the basis of their disability.
 All college facilities, services, and programs must be accessible to students, employees, and visitors with disabilities unless doing so would be an undue burden to the college.
-Reasonable accommodations can be provided to qualified students with disabilities for successful entrance into and completion of courses, but students should note that the college is not required to, nor should it, compromise on program admissions or essential course requirements.
-Qualified students with disabilities must contact the Student Disabilities Services office to request reasonable accommodations.
+ECC can provide reasonable accommodations to qualified students with disabilities for successful entrance into and completion of courses, but students should note that the college is not required to, nor should it, compromise on program admissions or essential course requirements.
+Qualified students with disabilities must contact the Student Access and Disabilities Services Office to request reasonable accommodations.